aymankazi9/P2-Platypodes/README.md

 # P2 - Platypodes COVID-19 Project
 * Welcome to our Trimester 2 project for COVID-19.
-* We wanted to make a fun tracker to make COVID-19 data accesible to all.
+* We wanted to make a interactive tracker to make COVID-19 data accesible to all.
 * Other websites may be a bit difficult to navigate especially when cluttered with other health news rather than purely COVID-19 news, that's why we aim to create this clean website that will show you all the COVID-19 information that you will need to know!
 * Learn more about our plan in the Project Plan below.